Dollar hovers near two-week high, eyes policy divergence for support in 2016

 "Most notable are the monetary policy divergence led by the Fed, lower commodity prices and the role of a weaker China/emerging markets in the global recovery."

-The U.S. currency was steady at 120.305 yen JPY=.
+The U.S. currency was steady at 120.305 yen.
 A break below 120.005 would take the dollar to its lowest since late October.

 The dollar has eased steadily against the yen over the past few sessions as risk appetite has been hit by factors such as sliding crude oil prices.

-While U.S.-Japanese monetary policy divergence is seen favoring the dollar, risk aversion stemming from lower commodities and prospects of weaker Chinese economic growth could boost the safe-haven yen.
+While U.S.-Japanese monetary policy divergence is seen favouring the dollar, risk aversion stemming from lower commodities and prospects of weaker Chinese economic growth could boost the safe-haven yen.

-The Australian dollar treaded water at $0.7290 AUD=D4.
+The Australian dollar treaded water at $0.7290.
 The Aussie lost roughly 12 percent in 2015 on factors including lower commodity prices, rate cuts by the Reserve Bank of Australia (RBA) and prospects of slower growth in China.

 Whether the RBA sees the need for further easing and Chinese economic performance are seen dictating the pace of the Aussie in 2016.

-The New Zealand dollar was up 0.1 percent at $0.6831 NZD=D4.
+The New Zealand dollar was up 0.1 percent at $0.6831.
 The kiwi also suffered a loss exceeding 10 percent in 2015, but dairy prices showed signs of bottoming out last year and analysts reckon this could give it a leg up over the Aussie in 2016.

 (Reprotint by Shinichi Saoshiro; Editing by Kim Coghill)